codiga/doc.codiga.io/docs/metrics.md

 ## Duplicates

-Code should not be duplicated; developers should refactor duplicated code into function.
-When writing code, developers should follow the [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) (Do not Repeat Yourself) principle.
+Code should not be duplicated; developers should refactor duplicated code into a function.
+When writing code, developers should follow the [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)
+(Do not Repeat Yourself) principle.

 Codiga detects code duplicates automatically.
 Codiga considers a block of code is a duplicate if they share more than 10 similar lines of code.
-This value can be tuned in the project preferences.
+This value can be tuned into the project preferences.

 ## Complex Functions